giantoak/arachnys-client/README.md

 All sources are assigned to a `category`, which can take one of the following string values:

+*   `"Corporate registry"` - corporate records
-*   `"Corporate"` - corporate records, stock exchanges and business directories
+*   `"Corporate data"` - government gazettes, stock exchanges and business directories
 *   `"News"` - newspapers, magazines and TV channels relating to a specific country or a small group of countries in a geographical region
 *   `"Litigation"` - court proceedings